banesullivan/localtileserver/README.md

 There is an included, standalone web viewer leveraging [CesiumJS](https://cesium.com/platform/cesiumjs/) and [GeoJS](https://opengeoscience.github.io/geojs/).
 You can use the web viewer to select and extract regions of interest from rasters.

+**Disclaimer**: I put this together over a weekend and I'm definitely going to change a few things moving forward to make it more stable/robust.
+This means that things will most likely break between minor releases (I use the `major.minor.patch` versioning scheme).

 ## ⬇️ Installation